billvaglienti/ProtoGen/README.md

 ProtoGen assumes that the `float` (32-bit) and `double` (64-bit) types adhere to IEEE-754.
 ProtoGen's assumption of the layout of the `float` and `double` types is only a factor in two cases: 1) if the protocol you specify uses 16 or 24 bit floating point types (i.e. if a conversion between the types is needed) and 2) if a native 32 or 64 bit float type is encoded without scaling by integer, which will trigger the check to determine if the float is valid when it is decoded.
 If any of your processors do not adhere to the IEEE-754 spec for floating point, do not use 16 or 24 bit floats in your protocol ICD.
 If you set the protocol attribute `supportSpecialFloat="false"` then the floatspecial module will not be emitted and any reference to float16 or float24 in the protocol will generate a warning and the type will be changed to float32.
 In addition setting `supportSpecialFloat="false"` will cause ProtoGen to skip the valid float check on decode.

-bitfieldspecial
+bitfields
 ---------------

-bitfieldspecial provides routines for encoding and decoding bitfields into and out of byte arrays.
-If you set the protocol attribute `supportBitfield="false"` this file will not be output.
-In addition any bitfields in the protocol description will generate a warning, and the field will be converted to the next larger in-memory unsigned integer.
-If you use a bitfield which is larger than 32 bits, and if `supportLongBitfield` is set to `"true"` the bitfield type will be uint64_t, and the long bitfield functions will be used for that bitfield.
-The normal bitfield support routines use `unsigned int` as the base type; this has the advantage of working on all compilers.
-If the protocol attribute `bitfieldTest="true"` a test function will be written into bitfieldspecial which can be used to test the bitfield routines on your compiler.
+Protogen emits inline code for encoding and decoding bitfields into and out of byte arrays.
+If you set the protocol attribute `supportBitfield="false"` any bitfields in the protocol description will generate a warning, and the field will be converted to the next larger in-memory unsigned integer.
+If you use a bitfield which is larger than 32 bits, and if `supportLongBitfield` is set to `"true"` the bitfield type will be uint64_t, and long bitfield functions will be used for that bitfield.
+The normal bitfield code use `unsigned int` as the base type; this has the advantage of working on all compilers.
+If the protocol attribute `bitfieldTest="true"` the bitfieldtest module will be output which can be used to test the bitfield routines on your compiler.

 Bitfields are fantastically useful for minimizing the size of packets, however there is some ambiguity when it comes to byte ordering within a bitfield.
 Since the byte boundaries are not fixed at 8-bit intervals a bitfield cannot be described as big or little endian.
 ProtoGen encodes bitfields with the most significant bits first in the data stream, and the least significant bits last.
 This can be changed by putting the bitfields into a "bitfield group", see the section on bitfield groups for more details.

 Although bitfields are typically used to convey integer or enumeration information, it is possible to scale an in-memory type to a bitfield.
-The only drawback to this usage case is that ProtoGen will not enforce the minimum or maximum value that can be encoded.
-The normal scaling routines in scaleencode will check for and handle an overflow or underflow, because those routines know at compile time how many bits are available.
-Since the bitfield scaling routines do not know at compile time how many bits are being used, adding checks for overflow or underflow would be too burdensome.
-User beware; if you choose to scale a value to a bitfield you must ensure that the scaled value does not overflow the encoded bits.

 Generation of documentation
 ===========================